Student festival guide 2017

 The festival takes place in Heaton Park, one of Europe's largest municipal parks, and even has a fully 18-hole golf course and a boating lake!

-The weekend of 11th – 12th of June features a top drawer line up with acts like The Chemical Brothers, Major Lazer, Katy B and Jamie xx.
+The weekend of 10th – 11th of June features a top drawer line up with acts like Frank Ocean, Stormzy, London Grammar, Chaka Khan and The 1975.

 If you're still not 100% convinced, check out our Parklife festival review from a few years back.

-Get buying those tickets ASAP – full weekender tickets are already sold out!
+Get buying those tickets ASAP – full weekender tickets and early birds are already sold out!

 Blissfields | Winchester